tschm/cradle/README.md

 It's essentially a project scaffolding tool that helps maintain consistency in Python projects.

-We currently offer $3$ templates out of the box
+We currently offer $3$ standard templates out of the box

 - The document template
 - The experiments template